 The application server provides the runtime framework in which the identity applications components execute.
 The identity applications are packaged as WAR (Web Application Resource or Web application ARchive) files.
 The installation process enables you to deploy the WAR files to the application server.
-The application server runs a JavaTM virtual machine, providing the runtime environment for the application code.
+The application server runs a Java[TM] virtual machine, providing the runtime environment for the application code.
 The following WAR files apply to the URL for a component of the identity applications:

-- IDMProv for the Application Programming Interfaces (APIs) to the User Application - idmdash for the Dashboard - idmadmin for Identity Applications Administration interface
+- IDMProv for the User Application interface

+- idmdash for the Dashboard

+- + idmadmin for Identity Applications Administration interface